RickStrahl/Westwind.Scripting/README.md

 ## Give back
 This library is free to use and integrate with for both personal and commercial use.

-If you find this library useful, consider [sponsoring the author](https://github.com/sponsors/RickStrahl), or making a small donation:
+If you find this library useful, consider [sponsoring the author](https://github.com/sponsors/RickStrahl) on GitHub, or making a small donation at:

 <a href="https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=KPJQRQQ9BFEBW"
     title="Find this library useful?
 Consider making a small donation." alt="Make Donation" style="text-decoration: none;">